noel-chacko/refreshNoel/README.md

 # refresh
-Refresh is a Chrome extension with a web dashboard, what this does is keep track of all your workflows, summarize, and provide the user next steps to get back into workflows and Aims to eliminate ‘task-switching’
+Refresh is a Chrome extension with a web dashboard, what this does is keep track of all your workflows, summarize, and provide the user next steps to get back into workflows and aims to eliminate ‘task-switching’

 ![image](https://github.com/noel-chacko/refreshNoel/assets/69741906/50f4e7c2-e198-4007-ab5f-af47c884ecdb)